ESubrado/RickAndMorty-CharacterExplorer/README.md

 ## Technology Stack

-The stack and libraries used in this app are as follows:
+The technology stack and libraries used in this app are as follows:

 - Next.js (_React framework for SSR/SSG and routing_)
 - React (_UI library_)